Lions led by donkeys: Origin

-The origin of the phrase pre-dates the First World War.
-Plutarch attributed to Chabrias the saying that "an army of deer commanded by a lion is more to be feared than an army of lions commanded by a deer".
+Plutarch (c.
+AD 46 – after AD 119) attributed to Chabrias the saying that "an army of deer commanded by a lion is more to be feared than an army of lions commanded by a deer".
 An ancient Arabian proverb says "An army of sheep led by a lion would defeat an army of lions led by a sheep".
 During the Crimean War, a letter was reportedly sent home by a British soldier quoting a Russian officer who had said that British soldiers were "lions commanded by donkeys".
-This was immediately after the failure to storm the fortress of Sevastopol which, if true, would take the saying back to 1854–55.
-The phrase is quoted in Anna Stoddart's 1906 book The Life of Isabella Bird in the scene where Isabella, en route for America in 1854, passes a troopship taking the Scot's Greys out to Balaclava.
+This was immediately after the Siege of Sevastopol (1854–55) and the failure to storm the fortress which, if true, would take the saying back to 1854–55.
+The phrase is quoted in Anna Stoddart's 1906 book The Life of Isabella Bird in the scene where Isabella, en route for the United States in 1854, passes a troopship taking the Scots Greys out to Balaclava.
 These and other Crimean War references were included in British Channel 4 television's The Crimean War series (1997) and the accompanying book (Michael Hargreave Mawson, expert reader).

-Karl Marx and Frederick Engels used the phrase on 27 September 1855, in an article published in Neue Oder-Zeitung, No. 457 (1 October 1855), on the British military's strategic mistakes and failings during the fall of Sevastopol, and particularly General James Simpson's military leadership of the assault on the Great Redan.
+Karl Marx and Friedrich Engels used the phrase on 27 September 1855, in an article published in Neue Oder-Zeitung, No. 457 (1 October 1855), on the British military's strategic mistakes and failings during the fall of Sevastopol, and particularly General James Simpson's military leadership of the assault on the Great Redan.

-The Times reportedly recycled the phrase as "lions led by donkeys" with reference to French soldiers during the Franco-Prussian War:
+The Times reportedly used the phrase as "lions led by donkeys" with reference to French soldiers during the Franco-Prussian War:

-There were numerous examples of its use during the First World War, referring to both the British and the Germans.
+There were numerous examples of its use during the First World War, referring to the British and the Germans.
 In Rising Sun and Tumbling Bear: Russia's War with Japan (2003), Richard Connaughton attributed a later quotation to Colonel J. M. Grierson (later Sir James Grierson) in 1901, when reporting on the Russian contingent to the Boxer Rebellion, describing them as 'lions led by asses'.
+In his 1933 autobiography, member of parliament and retired naval officer Joseph Kenworthy (later Lord Strabolgi) lamented that the Royal Navy's reputation had suffered in the First World War, and that "It was a case of lions being led by asses."

 More recent usage

-In the Second World War Erwin Rommel said it about the British after he captured Tobruk.
+In the Second World War, German general Erwin Rommel said it about the British after he captured Tobruk.

-In early 2019, the hashtag #LedByDonkeys was coined by an anti-Brexit campaign group that highlights perceived hypocritical statements by British politicians.
+In 2018, a British political campaign organisation named Led By Donkeys was established to oppose Brexit.
+The activists thought the name aptly described the relationship between the British people and their Brexit leaders.